11 Jan 2023

 Subscribe to our newsletter.
 Enter your details below.

-The pandemic placed a spotlight on organizational leadership, revealing which CEOs could lead through disruption, and who could not.
+The pandemic placed a spotlight on organisational leadership, revealing which CEOs could lead through disruption, and who could not.

-A new paradigm of what constitutes a high-performing leader has emerged, centered around an ability to manage and take advantage of disruption.
-With disruption mounting rather than slowing down, this profile has become cemented, forming the basis of what organizations now look for when appointing a CEO.
+A new paradigm of what constitutes a high-performing leader has emerged, centred around an ability to manage and take advantage of disruption.
+With disruption mounting rather than slowing down, this profile has become cemented, forming the basis of what organisations now look for when appointing a CEO.

 Below, we explore the skills and prior experience first-time CEOs need in 2023, as well as the recent evolution of the role and current market demand.

 The ability to lead an organisation through disruption cannot be understated.
 In our 2022 Leadership Confidence Index, the CEO was voted the most important in successfully managing disruption out of all the C-suite positions.

 With inflation, the rising cost of living, technology innovation and the war in Ukraine, managing disruption is now a required leadership skill.

 Digital acumen is another skill that was on the horizon before being made essential thanks to the pandemic.
 During COVID-19, many companies took the opportunity to digitally transform swathes of their organisation, accelerating innovation across multiple industries.
 Now, CEOs need to understand their sector’s level of digital innovation, how their company is going to respond to this, and in turn disrupt competitors with their own digital transformations.